cerberus-zone/cerberus_website/docs/running-a-validator.md

 ### Genesis Validators additional steps

-This secton will outline how to create a gentx to run a genesis validator.
-After the chain goes live this documentaton will no longer be valid.
+This section will outline creating a gentx to run a genesis validator.
+After the chain goes live, this documentation will no longer be valid.

 ::: warning Previous Steps required
-You should have completed all the steps outline above before going through these steps.
+You should have completed all the steps outlined above before going through these steps.
 :::

 ### Creating a genesis account